-While reviewing the internal control procedures of the District, we noted the district has documented various procedures, however, no documentation of risk assessment.
+While reviewing the internal control procedures of the District, we noted the district has documented various procedures.
+However, there is no documentation of risk assessments.
 We recommend, at least annually, the district continue to review these procedures and document risk assessments to help determine the established procedures are adequate to mitigate the risks that fraud or theft could occur.